Home » About/Contact » Our Staff

 Executive Director: Mira Signer

 Mira joined NAMI Virginia as the Executive Director in July 2007.
-Along with public policy, grassroots advocacy, program development, and nonprofit expertise, Mira brings her personal experiences, challenges, and lessons learned of mental illness in her family, which is part of her motivation to improve the way Virginia responds to mental illness.
+Along with public policy, grassroots advocacy, program development, and nonprofit expertise, Mira brings her personal experiences, challenges, and lessons learned of friends and loved ones' with mental illness, which is part of her motivation to reduce stigma of mental illness and improve Virginia's mental health system.
+In her role as Executive Director, Mira provides direction and leadership toward the achievement of NAMI Virginia's mission and philosophy.
 Mira received her Masters in Social Work-Administration, Planning, and Policy Practice from Virginia Commonwealth University and a Certificate in Nonprofit Management from VCU.
 In 2011 Ms. Signer was recognized as one of Style Weekly's Top 40 Under 40.
-She is originally from Arlington, Virginia and received her undergraduate degree from James Madison University where she was a varsity student-athlete and active in JMU’s Community Service-Learning program.
+Mira received her undergraduate degree from James Madison University where she was a varsity student-athlete and active in JMU’s Community Service-Learning program.
+Mira is originally from Arlington, Virginia.

 Administrative Assistant: Danny Aldred